 When Is the Best Time

 Breathtaking!
-Multnomah Falls in Oregon is open again and definitely the most stunning waterfall in the Columbia River Gorge.
-However, it's a tourist trap with massive crowds almost year-round.
+Multnomah Falls in Oregon is definitely the most stunning waterfall in the Columbia River Gorge.
+However, it’s a tourist trap with massive crowds almost year-round.
 Spring, summer, and fall bring the most crowds.
 Especially when the weather is pleasant.

-Read our helpful season guide below or jump directly to the tips section:
+Read our helpful season guide below or jump directly to the section with 5 tips:

 - Where to Stay and Why